dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/location-server.md

 :::moniker range=">= aspnetcore-8.0"

-This guidance applies to components that adopt interactive server-side rendering (interactive SSR) in a Blazor Web App.
+This guidance applies to components that adopt interactive server-side rendering (interactive SSR) in a Blazor Web App, which operates over a SignalR connection with the client.

 Documentation component examples usually don't configure an interactive render mode with an `@rendermode` directive in the component's definition file (`.razor`), but the component must have the Interactive Server render mode applied (`@rendermode InteractiveServer`), either in the component's definition file or inherited from a parent component.
 For more information, see <xref:blazor/components/render-modes>.